 Updated in 2016, Amazon’s TOS says that account holders can’t offer free products or discounts in exchange for a fair and unbiased review.
 Full stop.

 Legal Tips For FBA Sellers #4: Amazon Holds A Lot Of The Cards

-Now, that doesn’t mean you can’t work with the company to resolve issues, but don’t go into negotiations with guns a-blaze.
+Now, that doesn’t mean you can’t work with the company to resolve issues, but don’t go into negotiations with guns blazing.

 What’s Your Plan If Amazon Suspends Your Account?
 Work With An FBA Fixer.

-Who are “we”?
-Kelly / Warner Law.
-Our mission is simple: affordably support online entrepreneurs using legal, technological, and marketing tools.
+Our mission is simple: Support online entrepreneurs using legal, technological, and marketing tools — at an affordable rate.

 - Navigate the account suspension process;

-- Review your account for compliance with Amazon’s rules;
+- Review accounts for compliance with Amazon’s rules;

 - FTC / FDA / FCC / shipping compliance;